Eileen Setzler-Hamilton Memorial Scholarship

 2017: Willy Goldsmith

-• A doctoral candidate in the Marine Sciences Graduate Program at the College of William & Mary's School of Marine Science at the Virginia Institute of Marine Science working to combine biotelemetry with econometrics to quantify the biological impacts and human dimensions of the recreational fishery for Atlantic bluefin tuna (Thunnus thynnus) along the U.S. East Coast.
+• A doctoral candidate at the College of William & Mary at the Virginia Institute of Marine Science, co-advised by Andrew Scheld and John Graves, combining biotelemetry with econometrics to quantify the biological impacts and human dimensions of the recreational fishery for Atlantic bluefin tuna (Thunnus thynnus) along the U.S. East Coast.

 2016: Rebecca Peters